dynamsoft-docs/license-server-docs/about/activate.md

+---
+layout: default-layout
+title: Dynamsoft License Activation
+keywords: License Server, activation, license activation
+description: Learn how to activate Dynamsoft
+breadcrumbText: Activation
+needAutoGenerateSidebar: true
+noTitleIndex: true
+---

-# How to activate a license
+# How to Activate a License

 When you activate a purchased license in the [customer portal](https://www.dynamsoft.com/customer/license/fullLicense), you must choose one of two activation options: